mehdy/sabet/README.md

 ## Usage

-You need to create yaml files to configure the jobs you need.
+You need to create some yaml files to configure the jobs you need.

 For example, let's create some jobs to deliver RSS feeds to a Telegram channel: